Kelton555/ASP-Number-Link-Solver/README.md

 # How To Use
-View.py is a tkinter-based GUI program to interface with the solver, only working in the very simple rectangle case (no interior walls, no disconnects, etc.).
+View.py is a tkinter-based GUI program to interface with the solver, only working in the very simple rectangle case (no disconnects, etc.).

-Enter numbers into the grid in the GUI as the start/end points of links.
+Enter numbers (or the listed letters) into the grid in the GUI as the start/end points of links.
 You can also enter 'B' or 'b' into a cell to indicate a bridge.
+You can click in the space between cells to toggle walls, preventing adjacent cells from being connected.

-Click 'Solve' to start the solving process; lines will be drawn indicating a solution when the solving is complete.
+Enter a number of threads to use in solving if you'd like, then click 'Solve' to start the solving process; lines will be drawn indicating a solution when the solving is complete.

 The console will log if a situation is unsatisfiable, as well as stats about the solving.